GSEHD Commencement

 Guest Tickets & Things to Note

-• All guests (older than 2 years) must have a ticket for admission.
-Be prepared to show the QR code on your ticket, either on your mobile device or as a printout, when you arrive.
-If you did not receive one, please contact your graduate.
+• Guests should report to the gate assigned on their ticket and be prepared to present it for entry, either as a printout or on their mobile device.
+If you did not receive a ticket, please contact your graduate.
 The ticket must be for Commencement on the National Mall only.

 • Please expect longer-than-anticipated lines at the entrance gates.